3 shot, 2 killed in 3rd night of unrest over Blake shooting

 He said that investigators had reviewed footage of what happened and that he was confident a man would be arrested soon.

-Beth told the Journal Sentinel that armed people had been patrolling the city’s streets in recent nights, but he did not know if the shooter was among them.
+Beth told the Journal Sentinel that armed people had been patrolling the city’s streets in recent nights, but he did not know if the gunman was among them.

 “They’re a militia,” Beth said.
 “They’re like a vigilante group.”